python/cpython/Doc/library/repr.rst

 Repr Objects
 ------------

-:class:`Repr` instances provide several members which can be used to provide size limits for the representations of different object types,  and methods which format specific object types.
+:class:`Repr` instances provide several attributes which can be used to provide size limits for the representations of different object types,  and methods which format specific object types.